HACKNEY COUNCIL WORKERS queueing for breakfast in the staff canteen yesterday were shocked to find meat and fish off the menu.

 “We are taking the cock out of Cockney because we believe the carnivore is over.

 “Of course, we are not going to make the change overnight, we’ll do it in stages.
 ‘Meat us halfway’ is the theme we’ll be promoting to traders in Ridley Road, Hackney’s great fruit-and-vegetable market, and later in the year to small local supermarkets, before we tackle Tesco and other multinationals.”

 Mayor Glanville’s assistant said the campaign’s soft launch today 1 April 2018 would be followed by “You won’t taste the difference” sessions to explain to community and religious leaders the health and economic benefits of veganism and the availability of non-meat, non-dairy, non-fish options.

-Loving Dalston asked Diane T’wete, a Hackney council cleansing-lorry operative, to try a cheatburger.
+Loving Dalston asked Dyan T’wete, a Hackney council cleansing-lorry operative, to try a cheatburger.
 “Bloody awful!” she said, as she spat it out.